egeetas/DSA210PROJECT/README.md

   - Identify outliers and trends.
   - Calculate statistical summaries (mean, median, etc.).

-- Begin working on comparisons between driving and non-driving weekends:
-  - Use visualizations such as boxplots and bar charts.

 ### **December 20-30, 2024**
 - Conduct hypothesis testing to analyze differences in walking distances:
   - Weekdays vs weekends.
-  - Driving weekends vs non-driving weekends.

 - Refine analysis scripts and document the process in the repository:
   - Include updated visualizations.